Yu-Gi-Oh! GX: Plot

-In the second year, Jaden meets Aster Phoenix (Edo Phoenix), a duelling prodigy, and Tyranno Hassleberry, a duelist with a love for the army and dinosaurs.
+In the second year, Jaden meets Aster Phoenix (Edo Phoenix), a dueling prodigy, and Tyranno Hassleberry (Tyranno Kenzan), a duelist with a love for the army and dinosaurs.
 The main cast then face off against the Society of Light, a cult-like organization who infiltrated Duel Academy.
 They are led by Sartorius, Aster's manager, and intend to brainwash humanity with the powerful "Light of Destruction", a light in space that has the ability to corrupt.
-It is revealed that when one duels someone from the Society of Light, they also become brainwashed and become one of their members.
+It is revealed that when one loses a duels with someone from the Society of Light, they also become brainwashed and become one of their members.
 This caused many of Jaden's friends, namely Chazz, Alexis, and Bastion, to become Jaden's enemy.
 Jaden learns that he has the ability to talk to Duel Spirits (similar to Yugi Mutou) due to his ability to use the "Gentle Darkness", a force created to balance out the Light of Destruction.
-He use this to beat Sartorious and free everyone from the influence.
+He uses this to beat Sartorious and free everyone from the influence.

 In the third year, Duel Academy is transported to another dimension, a desert plane with three suns and resident Duel Monster spirits, ruled by Yubel, a duel monster who was corrupted by the light.
 Upon returning home, Jaden and a select group of his partners dive back into the alternate dimension to recover their missing companions.
 After seeing his friends sacrificed, Jaden falls into despair and becomes possessed by the Supreme King, a ruthless and merciless ruler and the original wielder of the Gentle Darkness, which granted him immense power.
 During his time as the Supreme King, Jaden commits many crimes such as burning down villages, enslaving civilians, and sometimes even executing others.
 He is later freed of the influence by his friends in a duel, but is left with an immense amount of guilt.
 It is later revealed that Jaden in fact is the reincarnation of the Supreme King, and the Supreme King's power is a part of him.
 Jaden faces off against Yubel and learns that Yubel actually was the guardian of the Supreme King who was sworn to always be with him and protect him.
 Yubel was driven insane by the Light of Destruction and wishes to fuse all dimensions together so she could always be with Jaden.
-Seeing that Yubel was just trying to fulfil her promise, Jaden decides to use "Super Polymerization" and fuse himself with Yubel to help fulfil that promise and cleanse her of her corruption.
+Seeing that Yubel was just trying to fulfill her promise, Jaden decides to use "Super Polymerization" and fuse himself with Yubel to help fulfill that promise and cleanse her of her corruption.